Derivative: Concept, Definition and Types

 2. Other Types of Derivatives

 1. Warrants: Options generally have lives of up to one year, the majority of options traded on options exchanges having a maximum maturity of nine months.
-Longer-dated options are called warrants and are generally traded over-the-counter.
+Longer-dated options are called warrants and are generally traded over-the-counter.2.
+LEAPS: The acronym LEAPS means Long-term Equity Anticipation Securities.
+These are options having a maturity of up to three years.

 3. Baskets: Basket options are options on portfolios of underlying assets.
 The underlying asset is usually a moving average of a basket of assets.
 Equity index options are a form of basket options.